Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/debug/output_panel.md

 > Note:
 >
 > ANSI escape code support varies across terminal emulators.
-On Windows, only
-> Windows 10 and later can display ANSI escape codes in its default terminal
-> application.
->
+The exact colors
-> The exact colors displayed in terminal output also depend on the terminal
-> theme chosen by the user.
+> displayed in terminal output also depend on the terminal theme chosen by the user.